 If the name of your trademark is misspelled, but it is evident that someone is trying to use your brand, you should file a Google Adwords trademark violation complaint.
 One of the most common misspelling practices is adding or subtracting spaces to a brand name, and Google’s trademark policy still protects this.

 Your trademark is your intellectual property, and no one should be allowed to use it without your explicit consent.
 Luckily, Google has mechanisms to prevent this kind of abuse.
 Should you ever come across an ad that uses your brand name as a means of promotion, you should submit a Google Adwords trademark violation complaint and put an end to their fraudulent use.
 While healthy competition is the cornerstone of commerce, you worked hard to establish your brand’s reputation.
 Why let others rob you of the rewards?
-By judicious use of the aforementioned legal means, you can keep your intellectual property secure by putting an end to any competitors looking for a free ride on your brand’s coattails.
+By judicious use of the aforementioned legal means, you can keep your intellectual property secure like we do at our PPC agency in Chicago, by putting an end to any competitors looking for a free ride on your brand’s coattails.